Free scalar correlators in de Sitter via the stochastic approach beyond slow roll: Discussion

 The new matching technique of evaluating noise has proven to be effective in calculating the correlators at all orders in mass.
 It is now instructive to compare this matched noise with the cut-off method.
-In the massless limit, the matched and cut-off noises are\\
+In the small mass limit, the matched and cut-off noises are\\

 One can see that the cut-off and matched $qq$ and $qp$ noises are equal in the limit $\epsilon\longrightarrow0$, the former as indicated by Fig. \ref{fig:noise_plot}.
 However, the $pp$ noises are not.
-This suggests that the cut-off method is only capable of reproducing the leading order behaviour, even in the massless limit, whereas the matching procedure reproduces both leading and subleading.
-We can make this statement more precise by writing the field correlator for both the cut-off and matching procedures in the massless limit $m\ll H$.
+This suggests that the cut-off method is only capable of reproducing the leading order behaviour, even in the small mass limit, whereas the matching procedure reproduces both leading and subleading.
+We can make this statement more precise by writing the field correlator for both the cut-off and matching procedures in the small mass limit.
 This is given by\\

 We can see that both methods produce the leading order behaviour but only the matching method reproduces the subleading contribution.
 The subleading contribution is negligible compared to the mass-divergent leading term, so the cut-off method is sufficient in this limit, as expected.
 The leading term is also precisely the result of Starobinsky and Yokoyama's original work in the overdamped limit.\\